 Want to know more about NPS first?
 Grab your copy of our e-book!

 For too many companies, the score is reduced to a company KPI.
+Most people are even wondering what is a good NPS score?
 It’s become part of the statistics, part of the corporate dashboard.
 I say reduced, because there is so much more to NPS than merely tracking the score and making your team accountable for it.
 The most valuable aspect of NPS is that it’s a great conversation starter!
 Purely by asking the question, you are starting a conversation.

 However, by reducing the methodology to just the score, it becomes the absolute opposite: a conversation killer.